 Master of Science, Family Nurse Practitioner

 With expert clinical faculty and a myriad of clinical sites, Dominican College prepares graduates to fill roles as advanced practice nurses poised to meet the challenges of provision of quality health care in the 21st century.
 The program offers BSN graduates a convenient format in which to obtain their advanced practice degree.
 Classes are held 1-2 evenings per week and allow nurses to continue their employment while attending school.
 Some courses are offered as hybrid on-line.
-750 clinical hours must be completed in addition to course work.
-Students have up to 5years to complete the program.
+All students must complete 750 clinical hours in addition to course work.
+Students have up to 5 years to complete the program.
 All clinical courses are taught by advanced practice nurses.
 After successful completion of the program, students are eligible to sit for certification through the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP).

 Program of Study

 The curriculum for the Master of Science degree program integrates current trends in practitioner research, practice, and education.
 To be awarded the master’s degree, a student must successfully complete 42 graduate credits.

 Graduate students will be admitted to Dominican College through the Office of Admissions.
 Candidates will be considered for admission on a competitive basis in terms of the following criteria.
 A candidate will:

 - Be a graduate of a fully accredited, license-qualifying baccalaureate degree nursing program.